dzlucs/dzlucs/README.md

 - @dzlucs
 -  ✉ dzlucas@live.com
 - 💻 Sistemas para Internet
-- 🌱 I’m currently learning HTML + CSS
+- 🌱 I’m currently learning HTML + CSS, Figma

 <!---
 dzlucs/dzlucs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.